mwwascher/dust/README.md

-DustMCMC2.jl create two functions: DustMCMC_cal() and DustMCMC_est().
+DustMCMC2.jl contains the code used to run the MCMC algorithm described in "A mechanistic modeling and estimation framework for environmental pathogen surveillance".
+The algorithm is divided into two functions: DustMCMC_cal() and DustMCMC_est().
 DustMCMC_cal() is used to estimate beta given observed dust from a known number n of infectious individuals shedding.
 DustMCMC_est() is used to estimated an unknown number of infectious individuals n given

 DustMCMC2_cal(obs, n, nreps, filename) has the following arguments obs - observed copies of viral RNA in 50mg of dust